Who Was Anna Pavlova?

-Anna Pavlova was born on February 12, 1881, in St. Petersburg, Russia.
-After attending the Imperial Ballet School, she made her company debut in 1899 and quickly became prima ballerina.
+Anna Pavlova was a Russian prima ballerina during the late 19th and early 20th centuries.
+After attending the Imperial Ballet School, she made her company debut in 1899 and quickly became a prima ballerina.
 Her breakthrough performance was in The Dying Swan in 1905, which became her signature role.
 She joined the Ballet Russe in 1909 and formed her own company in 1911.

-From early on, Anna's active imagination and love of fantasy drew her to the world of ballet.
-Looking back on her childhood, Anna Pavlova described her budding passion for ballet accordingly: "I always wanted to dance; from my youngest years...Thus I built castles in the air out of my hopes and dreams."
+From early on, Pavlova's active imagination and love of fantasy drew her to the world of ballet.
+Looking back on her childhood, Pavlova described her budding passion for ballet accordingly: "I always wanted to dance; from my youngest years...Thus I built castles in the air out of my hopes and dreams."

-Because Anna graduated as a coryphée, she was able to skip right over dancing in a corps de ballet.
-In other words, she bypassed the usual initiation rite of dancing in large groups, and was permitted to dance in smaller groups right away.
+Because Pavlova graduated as a coryphée, she was able to skip right over dancing in a corps de ballet.
+In other words, she bypassed the usual initiation rite of dancing in large groups and was permitted to dance in smaller groups right away.
 Fresh out of dance school, on September 19, 1899, the gifted young ballerina made her company debut, dancing in a group of three in La Fille Mal Gardée.
-The performance took place at the Mariinsky Theatre in St. Petersburg—the same theater where, as a child, Anna Pavlova had first decided to become a dancer.
+The performance took place at the Mariinsky Theatre in St. Petersburg—the same theater where, as a child, Pavlova had first decided to become a dancer.

 Pavlova's career soon blossomed.
 With every performance, she gained increasing critical acclaim and subsequent fame.
-But it was in 1905 that Anna Pavlova made her breakthrough performance, when she danced the lead solo in choreographer Michael Fokine's The Dying Swan, with music by Camille Saint-Saëns.
-With her delicate movements and intense facial expressions, Anna managed to convey to the audience the play's complex message about the fragility and preciousness of life.
-The Dying Swan was to become Anna Pavlova's signature role.
+But it was in 1905 that Pavlova made her breakthrough performance, when she danced the lead solo in choreographer Michael Fokine's The Dying Swan, with music by Camille Saint-Saëns.
+With her delicate movements and intense facial expressions, Pavlova managed to convey to the audience the play's complex message about the fragility and preciousness of life.
+The Dying Swan was to become Pavlova's signature role.

 Death and Legacy

 Pavlova was one of the most celebrated and influential ballet dancers of her time.
 Her passion and grace are captured in striking photographic portraits.
 Her legacy lives on through dance schools, societies and companies established in her honor, and perhaps most powerfully, in the future generations of dancers she inspired.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!